parilo/CarND-Path-Planning-Project/README.md

   // see jmt.cpp
 ```

 Second 1d trajectory we need is changing coordinate trajectory.
 It helps with keep and change lane trajectories.
-Here we know end coordinate and we only need to reasonably choose T - maneuver time.
+Here we know end coordinate and we only need to reasonably choose T - maneuver time for example based on coordinate change distance.
 So here we just may use JMT parameters generation function.

 ## Maneuver planner

 Using 1d trajectories we may construct 2d maneuvers like

-* Acceleration
+- Acceleration
    - 1d acceleration along the road
    - lane position adjusting perpendicularly the road
-* Change lane
+- Change lane
    - keeping velocity along the road
    - changing coordinate perpendicularly the road

 ```
 class ManeuverPlanner1d in maneuver_planner_1d.cpp - helps to construct 1d maneuvers